Despite an image problem, Manitowoc has fun to offer

 Although the waitress boasted about the Harborside's cheesecakes, we decided to head around the corner for dessert at Beerntsen's Confectionary.

-Along the way, on York, I noticed a tatty old storefront with a fabulous vintage facade and was unsurprised to find the crusty gem was the studio of renowned photographers J. Shimon and J. Lindemann.
-I'd have knocked, but the lights were out and there was no sign of life.
+Along the way, on York, I noticed a tatty old storefront with a fabulous vintage facade and was unsurprised to find the crusty gem was the studio of renowned photographers J. Shimon and J. Lindemann – a talented duo that gave Manitowoc some street cred a couple decades.

-So, we quickly landed at Beernsten's, which is a lot like Ferch's in Greendale, but with way more candy.
+Around the corner, we landed at Beernsten's, which is a lot like Ferch's in Greendale, but with way more candy.
 Walking into Beernsten's is like walking back in time; back to a super sugary-sweet time, that is.

 You can order food from the wooden booths, which are located in the dining room behind the shop laden with chocolates, nuts and other treats, but we went straight to the sundaes and chose two concoctions from among many on the menu.
 The results were sinfully large.
 So large that one of us couldn't even finish (you know it wasn't me).